-Funny enough, AWS Redshift was strategically named as a deliberate dig at Oracle since all of Oracle's branding is red.
-Like Snowflake, Redshift is also a cloud-based data warehouse designed to tackle Business Intelligence use cases among other things.
+Funny enough, Amazon Redshift was strategically named as a deliberate dig at Oracle since all of Oracle's branding is red.
+Redshift is also a traditional data warehouse designed to tackle Business Intelligence use cases, among other things.
 However, whereas Snowflake is a SaaS offering, Redshift is a PaaS (Platform-as-a-Service) solution.
-Redshift was actually one of the very first cloud data warehouses to become available on the market, launching officially in 2013.
-Similar to Snowflake, Redshift lets users query data using SQL for analysis and reporting purposes.
+AWS Redshift was one of the first cloud data warehouses to become available on the market, officially launching in 2013.
+Like Snowflake, Redshift lets you query data using SQL for various analytics and engineering-related use cases.

 Security & Compliance